kristofa/kristofa.github.io/aboutme.md

 15+ years of experience as a Software Engineer.
 Moved into an Engineering Manager position in 2016 and in a Director role in 2019.

 I’m an engineering leader who likes to work at the intersection of Technology, Product and Delivery.
-I have a deep interest in Agile methodologies and DevOps / DevSecOps and I love to work on products that matter and serve people’s needs.
+I have an interest in Agile methodologies and DevOps / DevSecOps, I love to work on products that matter and serve people’s needs and I care about people and Diversity & Inclusion.

 I like building and growing a team and enable them to do their best work.
 This includes making sure there is trust, creating clarity, and supporting and help growing the team and the individuals.
 I want to empower the team so they can make decisions, drive change and deliver value.